Shuttle/Shuttle.Esb.Management/README.md

 This project provides a Windows management shell.

-Download the latest release source code and then build:
+Download the latest release source code and then build from the command prompt:

 > .\shuttle-management\.build\msbuild package.msbuild